akrivosheev79/LighTech/README.md

 ready to use `curl` code snippets there*__

 ### Login
-Sign in by created user to API by invoke signin endpoint and save your token.
+Sign in by created user to API by invoke `user/signin` endpoint and save your token.
 It will be needed in future steps

 ### Increase balance